 We call mindfulness, a practice because the more frequently we integrate it into our lives, the easier it becomes.
 When residents experience cravings for their substance of choice, mindfulness can serve as a means of clearing the mind and taking a more rational stance on irrational thoughts.
 Through putting our residents fully in touch with their bodies and minds, mindfulness meditation allows them to acknowledge their cravings and empowers them to explore what those cravings might mean.

-Understanding why a craving has arisen allows our residents to dispute irrational urges and watch them float away, which is why meditation is an essential component of our treatment programs at Summit Malibu.
+Understanding why a craving has arisen allows our residents to dispute irrational urges and watch them float away, which is why meditation for alcohol recovery is an essential component of our treatment programs at Summit Malibu.